Quick Links to Departments:

 I have been at Association for Real Change now for 16 years.
 I used to be based in the General Office and then I moved to the ATS Team in 2010.
 I do different tasks, people write what tasks they need doing in my book.

-Christine Harcombe, Active Support Consultant
+Christine Harcombe, Active Support Consultant and Development Officer

 Christine is the consultant for the Active Support Development Service and has been working passionately to raise the awareness of Active Support since the Cymru project in 2005.
 She is also the Project Co-ordinator for the new Active Support project Creating an Ordinary Life.

-Rod Landman, Safety Net Project Officer
+Rod Landman, Safety Net Project Officer and Helping Each Other Project Officer

 Rod is based in Devon and has been running the Safety Net project for over three years, raising awareness of Hate Crime and Mate Crime.
+He is the Project Officer for Comic Relief funded Helping Each Other project which aims to support a small number of young people with learning disabilities, who have experienced sexual exploitation, to develop their skills as trainers to go on and deliver awareness.

 Bridget Fisher, Here to Stay Project Manager